stolostron/multicluster-global-hub/doc/simulation/README.md

 ## Environment

 This simulation requires **two Red Hat OpenShift Container Platform clusters**.
-One cluster serves as the global hub, and the other serves as a regional hub with agent.
-In the regional hub, the [CLC simulator](https://github.com/hanqiuzh/acm-clc-scale) simulates a specific number of managed clusters.
+One cluster serves as the global hub, and the other serves as a managed hub with agent.
+In the managed hub, the [CLC simulator](https://github.com/hanqiuzh/acm-clc-scale) simulates a specific number of managed clusters.
 The [GRC simulator](https://github.com/stolostron/grc-simulator) continuously flips the compliant or noncompliant status of the policies.

 ![Scale Test Environment](doc/architecture/scale-tests-environment-arch.png)

 You can use the scale test environment to simulate a large-scale cluster.
 Since the transport status path is very sensitive to the performance and represents a scale larger than the spec path, we simulate this path.
 The following two ways are combined to achieve a large-scale global hub environment.

-- Use the [CLC simulator](https://github.com/hanqiuzh/acm-clc-scale) to generate batches of managed clusters on the regional hub, for example, 1000.
+- Use the [CLC simulator](https://github.com/hanqiuzh/acm-clc-scale) to generate batches of managed clusters on the managed hub, for example, 1000.
 - Simulate the global hub agent by changing the `leafHubName` when it sends messages to the global hub manager, or status path.
 Use [the snippet](https://github.com/stolostron/leaf-hub-status-sync/blob/51cffef679da0a38a2bb888bd3828b9782dfbb4c/pkg/controller/generic/generic_status_sync_controller.go#L255-L272) of the agent sending bundle to manger code for reference.

 There are two main metrics to express the scalability of global hubs: